EnviroDIY/ModularSensors/README.md

 // Turbidity Sensor without wiper
 #include <YosemitechY510.h>  // Use this for the Y510-B
-// Create and return the Y510-B turbidity sensor object YosemitechY510 y510(y510modbusAddress, modbusSerial, modbusPower, max485EnablePin, measurementsToAverage);
+// Create and return the Y510-B turbidity sensor object YosemitechY510 y510(y510ModbusAddress, modbusSerial, powerPin1, powerPin2, max485EnablePin, measurementsToAverage);
 // Create the turbidity and temperature variable objects for the Y510 and return variable-type pointers to them Variable *y510Turb = new YosemitechY510_Turbidity(&y510, "UUID", "customVarCode");  // Turbidity in NTU
 //  Resolution is 0.0000002 NTU